Teyras/MT/text/chapters/110_analysis.md

 might choose to solve problems intended e.g., as CPU-bound with memory-bound programs.

-The workloads we selected for the experiment are:
+The exercise types we selected for the experiment are:

 - `exp`: Approximation of $e^x$ using the $(1 + \frac{x}{n})^n$ formula with $x$
   and $n$ as integer parameters that are read from the memory.
 The calculation